didzisdti/dtikube_service/docs/1-Project-Overview/Architecture-Design.md

 ## :hammer_and_wrench: Hardware

-The project hardware setup details each element, required to build a small cluster, from power management and cabling to processing boards and physcial cluster rack assembly.
+The project hardware setup details each element, required to build a small cluster, from power management and cabling to processing boards and physical cluster rack assembly.

 ### Processing boards